peretzrickett/lexsourcenext/README.md

 - **clients**: Array defining each client environment (name, network CIDR, subnet configuration)
 - **discriminator**: Unique qualifier for resource naming
+  - Critical for all deployments and operations
+  - Default value is "lexsb" if not specified
+  - Pass as first parameter to scripts (e.g., `./go.sh dev`)
+  - Used to create resource group names like: `rg-{discriminator}-central`
+  - See [DISCRIMINATOR.md](/bicep/DISCRIMINATOR.md) for detailed information
 - **location**: Azure region for deployment
 - **deployVpn**: Flag to enable/disable VPN deployment